Privacy Notice: Apprentices

-We use your information to deliver and administer all aspects of your education (including any placements with external providers), including for identity verification and visa/immigration checks; teaching, assessment and quality assurance purposes; considering and approving academic progression and managing academic appeals; managing resits; considering any applications for extenuating circumstances; and determining and confirming awards.
+We use your information to deliver and administer all aspects of your education (including any placements with external providers), including for identity verification and visa/immigration checks; teaching, assessment and quality assurance purposes; considering and approving academic progression and managing academic appeals; managing resits; considering any applications for mitigating circumstances; and determining and confirming awards.
 Where relevant, we monitor, evaluate and support your research activity.
 We also maintain records of your studies and academic achievements.
-To provide an enhanced student experience, we may use software to analyse the information we hold about you within a number of different systems to create a profile of your engagement and academic achievements throughout your course.
+To provide an enhanced student experience, we use software to analyse the information we hold about you within a number of different systems to create a profile of your engagement and academic achievements throughout your course.
 This profile helps us to identify if you may benefit from additional support.
 In any such instances, staff supporting your studies may contact you to discuss any additional support we can offer.

 Operation of the University’s regulations, procedures and codes of practice